fybrik/fybrik/site/docs/get-started/quickstart.md

 ## Install cert-manager

-Mesh for Data requires [cert-manager](https://cert-manager.io) to be installed to your cluster.
+Fybrik requires [cert-manager](https://cert-manager.io) to be installed to your cluster.
 Many clusters already include cert-manager.
 Check if `cert-manager` namespace exists in your cluster and only run the following if it doesn't exist:

 ```bash